-- Arts Scholars: a select group of undergraduate and graduate students who share a special interest in the arts.
-The program is endowed by the Council for the Arts at MIT in order to foster a community of MIT students who actively pursue a deep engagement with the arts by attending expert-guided events, producing arts exhibitions, and receiving mentorship.
+A select group of undergraduate and graduate students who share a special interest in the arts, the program is endowed by the Council for the Arts at MIT in order to foster a community of MIT students who actively pursue a deep engagement with the arts by attending expert-guided events, producing arts exhibitions, and receiving mentorship.

 The MIT Student Arts Programs The programs support the artistic practice of both undergraduate and graduate students by providing access to exhibition space, community, funding, training, mentorship, tools, work space, and more.

 There are many additional arts resources available to MIT students provided by other sources including academic departments, the Council for the Arts at MIT, Student Services and more.
 You can see a comprehensive list at arts.mit.edu/students.

 Manager of Student Arts Programs